ihsanapp/knowledgebase/content/en/privacy.md

 ### Identity & access

-When you sign up for a XYZ account, we typically ask for identifying information such as your name, email address, photos (we do not normally look at or access those photos) and profile bio-data.
-That’s just so you can access the full features of XYZ.
+When you sign up for a Ihsan account, we typically ask for identifying information such as your name, email address, photos (we do not normally look at or access those photos) and profile bio-data.
+That’s just so you can access the full features of Ihsan.
 We’ll never sell your personal info to third parties, and we won’t use your name in any marketing statements without your permission either.

 ### Abuse assessments